camcst2017/AndroidStudioProjects/README.md

 ```
 We will be coming back to the listener to alter it once we have added a fragment to our project.

-5. Now we will begin customizing our project to better fulfill our needs
+## Customizing our project to better fulfill our needs
-6. First thing is creating a new fragment, this can be done by going File>New>Fragment which will also create your fragment xml
+1. Create a new fragment, this can be done by going File>New>Fragment which will also create your fragment xml
-7. For simplicity I got rid of as much code as possible and created one fragment where the only things that would be changing are
-a TextView and the background colour
+2. For simplicity I got rid of as much code as possible and created one fragment where the only things that would be changing are  a TextView and the background colour

 ```
 public class BottomNavigationFragment extends Fragment {